opentraffic/manila-hackathon-jupyter/README.md

 The data is availabe as CSV files with average traffic speeds by day and hour for each roadway segment.
 Additionally, a Shapefile contains the geometry for each roadway segment.
 The CSV and Shapefiles can be linked via the "edge_id" found in both files.

-ALl data is avaiablle for download from Amazon AWS S3.
+All data is avaiablle for download from Amazon AWS S3.
 Please refer to the "data_list.txt" file for a complete list of data files and corresponding URLs.

 The example code in this project demonstrate methods for downloading and processing data files.